dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If there's an enum constant with the same value, or if you add such a constant, then reference the constant directly:
+If there's an enum value with the same value, or if you add such a constant, then reference the constant directly:

 ```dart